DannyLiehr/react-weather/README.md

-# React + Vite
+# React Weather

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
-# react-weather
+This react app makes a simple API call to openweathermap and displays current information while using the browser location.

+If you wish to try this for yourself, you will need to register on (Open Weather Map)[https://openweathermap.org/].
+Then, set your token as an environment variable.
+The token may not be available for about an hour after you create it.